Family Photo Tips: How To Rock Your Next Outdoor Family Photo Shoot!

 The pictures moms and dads love best after a family photo session are the ones that show a happy family.
 The best way to get a family to look happy is to have them actually FEEL happy while you’re taking photos.
 It’s not brain surgery.
 It’s much more straightforward, and thank goodness for that!
 Sometimes we get so caught up in posing everyone perfectly that we forget to capture the simple moments when parents and children are naturally interacting.

 Don’t get me wrong.
 It’s okay to put family members into a posed position, but let them have fun while getting situated and capture the fun!
-A fun technique that puts people at ease and allows them to have a good time is to prompt them instead of pose them.
+A fun technique that puts people at ease and allows them to have a good time is to prompt them instead of posing them.
 You might be surprised to find that a shot like this is a favorite over the perfectly posed shot with forced smiles.

 Family Photo Tip #2